 RN Program: Final selections are made using both multi-criteria screening for ranking and random selection.
 Qualified applicants not selected must reapply in order to be considered.
-The Allied Health and Public Safety Division Office does not retain applications.
+The Mathematics, Sciences, and Health Professions Office does not retain applications.

 Students not meeting eligibility criteria are given a remediation plan.
 After successful completion, students are eligible to reapply for random selection.
 If the remediation plan is not complete by the deadline, the student is no longer eligible to apply to the program.